mpdf/mpdf.github.io/reference/mpdf-functions/outputfile.md

 <span class="parameter">$filename</span>

-: The path to the resulting file.
+: The path to file to save.

 # Examples